daboome/starsback/readme.md

 To start the application type within your working directory

-cd starsdemo; mvn spring-boot:run
+cd starsback; mvn spring-boot:run

 The application would start the embedded Tomcat web-server on localhost:8080

 To test the application type within your working directory

-cd starsdemo; mvn surefire:test
+cd starsback; mvn surefire:test

 CAUTION:
 This application happens to work with persistent data.